 Thus, as you might imagine, I’ve come up with a few great strategies for not actually baking for the bake sale:

-3. Think modern appliances.
+Think modern appliances.
 My waffle iron, untouched at home, became the belle of the bake sale ball.
-I used the "My Mother's Waffles" recipe from Everybody Eats Well in Belgium by Ruth Van Waerebeek (see below).
-The beguiling yeasty scent of sizzling DIY waffles drifted throughout the office and the accompanying bowls of sliced berries and fresh-whipped cream made for easy advertising.
+I used a recipe based on “My Mother’s Waffles” from Everybody Eats Well in Belgium by Ruth Van Waerebeek (see below).
+The beguiling, yeasty scent of sizzling DIY waffles drifted throughout the office and the accompanying bowls of sliced berries and fresh-whipped cream made for easy advertising.

 And now: The afore-mentioned awesome waffle recipe: